Fraudsters can steal your bank information in many ways. Remember, Metrobank will NOT initiate calls, SMS, emails or chats to ask for these details.

 As long as you never share these details, you can help prevent fraud by not falling victim to scams.

 Knowing is the first step to preventing yourself from becoming a victim of fraud.
-Here are the common types fraudulent activities that target banking customers:
+Here are the common types of fraudulent activities that target banking customers:

-- Account Takeover.
 This fraud takes place when a fraudster seizes control of an online account, changes information such as the username, password or other personal information, and then makes unauthorized transactions with that account.
 One of the fraudster’s modus is to pretend as a bank representative and ask the client to surrender his/her online account or debit card information due to a system update or in exchange for freebies.

 If you think you have become a victim of these fraudulent activities, call and report this incident to (02)88-700-700 or 1-800-1888-5775.
-You can also send us an email at email@example.com and use the “Report on Possible Fraud” as a Subject Line.
+You can also send us an email at email@example.com and use the “Report on Possible Fraud” a subject.